patryk-playground/k8s-playground/examples/training-app/readme.md

 1. Create user and context, define custom rolebinding groups to allow a new user context to create all resources defined in `training-app-base.yaml`

+2. Apply network policies.
+Deny all and allow access from alpine to trainining pods.

 ## Best practices

 - In case of errors, update selector over label